ids789/cl-knx/README.md

 ### Prerequisites
-A [knxd](https://github.com/knxd/knxd) server with the knxd c library Compile KNXD with shared libries  `./configure --enable-shared` and ensure that libeibclient is available on under the `LD_LIBRARY_PATH` (found in the KNXD build directory under `knxd/src/client/c/.libs/libeibclient.so`)
+A [knxd](https://github.com/knxd/knxd) server with the knxd c library

+Compile KNXD with shared libraries  `./configure --enable-shared` and ensure that libeibclient is available on under the `LD_LIBRARY_PATH` (found in the KNXD build directory under `knxd/src/client/c/.libs/libeibclient.so`)

 ##### knx-send
 Sends a message on the KNX bus: `(knx-send url group message)`